Youíve saved and saved all your life, or you just started a savings program,

 those assets wonít appreciate overnight.
 Plan to hold on to your investment

-for at least five years.
+for at least 10 years.
 This is a long-term approach to your savings

 Anything else I need to know?